JamieF15/Morningstar/README.md

 ## Build & Test Guide

 This project uses CMake as its build system, wrapped with a `Makefile` for convenience.
-The Makefile ensures that common commands work the same across Windows, Linux, and macOS.
+The Makefile ensures that common commands function consistently across Windows, Linux, and macOS.

 ### Quick Start